sbabic/swupdate/doc/source/swupdate.rst

 - iterates through all `bootenv` and updates the bootloader environment.
 - reports the status to the operator through the notification interface (logging, traces) and through the progress interface.
-- if a postinstall command is foreseen (for example to reboot the device), call it.
+- runs the post update command, if set.

 The first step that fails, stops the entire procedure and an error is reported.